Nyovani J Madise

 - Primary position:

 - Professor of Demography and Social Statistics

 - Other positions:

 - Associate Dean (Research and Enterprise) of Faculty of Social and Human Sciences

 Before joining the University of Southampton in 1994, Nyovani worked as a lecturer in statistics at the University of Malawi.
-Nyovani co-directed Opportunities and Choices, a DFID-funded knowledge programme of research in reproductive health between 1999 and 2001 and was the first director of the Centre for AIDS Research.
-Nyovani is currently director of the Centre for Global Health, Population, Poverty, and Policy.
-She is also continuing to work on child survival, nutrition, HIV/AIDS and contraceptive use dynamics in sub-saharan Africa.
+Nyovani co-directed Opportunities and Choices, a DFID-funded knowledge programme of research in reproductive health between 1999 and 2001, and she worked as a Senior Research Scientist at the African Population Health Research Centre in Nairobi.
+Nyovani was the first director of the Centre for AIDS Research.
+Nyovani is co-Director of the Centre for Global Health, Population, Poverty, and Policy.
+She is also continuing to work on her research on child survival, nutrition, HIV/AIDS and family planning in sub-Saharan Africa.

 "My research interests are in child and maternal health, HIV/AIDS, family planning and young people's sexual behaviour in the developing world."